Keetmalin/Distributed_File_Sharing_System/Documents/Readme Submission 1.txt

 Step 3:

 Next, the make file will be available in the folder named "Target", or the original unzipped file set also contains a pre-built Make File. you can run which ever you prefer.
-Navigate to the folde that contains the Make File (JAR), and run the following command.
+Navigate to the folder that contains the Make File (JAR), and run the following command.

 (P.S : Before running this command, please ensure that the Bootstrap Server is running).